Dentures Woodland Hills and Manhattan Beach, CA

-- If there are any healthy roots remaining they can be decoronated (cutting the top of the tooth off down to the gum), root canals performed, and posts cemented into the tooth that have the same shape as the locator abutment.
-In this situation the healthy roots replace the implant and the denture attaches in this fashion.
-Active periodontal disease or loose roots cannot may compromise our ability to use them for anchorage.
+- If any healthy roots are remaining they can be decoronated (cutting the top of the tooth off down to the gum), root canals performed, and posts cemented into the tooth that has the same shape as the locator abutment.
+In this situation, the healthy roots replace the implant and the denture attaches in this fashion.
+Active periodontal disease or loose roots may compromise our ability to use them for anchorage.

 With two implants we can fabricate a removable denture.
-This is taken out at night on a daily basis.
+This is taken out at night daily.